-Exercise 6.3: Geographic Hash Tables
+Exercise 8.1: Geographic Hash Tables

 - c) Node (-3, 2) moves to position (-2, 2).
-Shortly afterwards the sensor network has to associate some information with position (-3, 2).
-Which nodes become replica nodes according to Geographic Hash Tables and which one becomes the home node? - d) Some researchers claim that perimeter mode can cause a packet to traverse a network's entire outer boundary.
+Shortly afterwards, starting from node (-1, -1), the sensor network has to associate some information with position (-3, 2).
+Which nodes become replica nodes (= nodes storing information in addition) according to Geographic Hash Tables and which one becomes the home node? - d) Some researchers claim that perimeter mode can cause a packet to travel a network's entire outer boundary.
 Prove that this is false or show an example. - e) Again, information has to be associated with a specific location.
 A chain of sensors leads to that location however, in the fashion of a dead-end road.
 The last node before the considered location is only connected with the chain in one direction.
 How does perimeter mode behave here?